pamelafox/staticmaps-function/README.md

 1. Sign up for a [free Azure account](https://azure.microsoft.com/free/)
 2. Run `azd up`.
 It will prompt you to login and to provide a name (like "fastfunc") and location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.
 3. Once it finishes deploying, navigate to the API endpoint URL from the output.
+Since the function is secured, you should see a 401 when navigating to the function endpoint.
+However, the CDN endpoint should successfully display the documentation.

 ### CI/CD pipeline